abarolli/trade-bot-ui/README.md

 # trade-bot-ui
-A Django project using by trade-bot api on the backend.
+A Django project using my trade-bot api on the backend.